 How to install Led Strips on 3D Printers?

-In this tutorial you will learn how to make a dimmable led strip for your 3D printer!
+In this tutorial you will learn not just that, but also how to make a dimmable led strip for your 3D printer.

 Before we begin, how are we going to do this?